-Here is a sampling of companies who are sending their top executives to attend NYC Television Week.
+Here is a sampling of companies that attended last year’s NYC Television Week.

 - CBS Corporation